Skip to main content

 Trust and reputation

 If AI origin is undetectable to the casual observer, trust matters more than ever.
 Content consumers will rely on company promises that content was created by humans, or that generated content has been reviewed and approved by humans.
-In July 2023, the larger AI companies made a voluntary commitment to the US government regarding AI technology.
+In July 2023, the larger AI companies made a voluntary commitment to the U.S. government regarding AI technology.
 Seven major companies agreed to principles of safety, security, and trust.

-The European Union is taking a more proscriptive approach with a proposed regulatory framework in the EU AI Act.
+The European Union is taking a more proscriptive approach with a regulatory framework in the EU AI Act.

 It seems likely that both AI companies and AI users will be held accountable for their development and use of AI tools.
 Organizations will need to take responsibility for content, and not just blame the AI if something goes wrong.